christian-oleary/irish_weather/README.md

 - Navigate to the Actions page of the repository: [https://github.com/christian-oleary/irish_weather/actions/workflows/fetch_data.yml?query=is%3Asuccess](https://github.com/christian-oleary/irish_weather/actions/workflows/fetch_data.yml?query=is%3Asuccess)
 - Select first (most recent) action in the resulting table.
-- The following page contains a link to the zip file.
+- The following page contains a link to download a zip file containing data.

 ## Installation